Alex-Cultrera/Alex-Cultrera/README.md

 🛠️ I work with Java, Spring, MySQL, Hibernate, Thymeleaf, React, JavaScript, HTML, and CSS.

 🔭 My goal is to enhance operational efficiencies and deliver impactful solutions.
-I approach technical challenges with a comprehensive perspective gained from over a decade of experience across project management, operations, and sales.
+I approach technical challenges with a comprehensive perspective gained from over a decade of experience across project management, operations, sales, and digital marketing.

 🤝 Let's connect and explore how I may be able to optimize workflows and tackle complex challenges for you and your organization.